How to File a Mesothelioma Claim

 What Is the Process for Veterans Claims?

-Patients who were exposed to asbestos while serving the military will file a specific claim through the Department of Veterans Affairs, also known as a VA claim.
+Patients who were exposed to asbestos while serving in the military will file a specific claim through the Department of Veterans Affairs, also known as a VA claim.
 The viability of these claims depends on employment history and length of time in the armed forces.
 However, veterans may also be eligible to file individual lawsuits and seek compensation through an asbestos trust fund.
 Learn more about veterans and mesothelioma, including how to file a VA claim.

-How Do Patients and Family Members Receive Compensation?
+How Do Patients and Family Receive Mesothelioma Compensation?

 There are two main ways patients who have received a mesothelioma diagnosis can pursue compensation:

 - File a personal injury or wrongful death lawsuit against a liable asbestos company that has not declared bankruptcy.

 - File a claim for compensation through an asbestos trust fund.
-These trusts contain money from now-bankrupt asbestos companies and were set aside to compensate people facing asbestos-related illnesses.
+These trusts contained money from now-bankrupt asbestos companies and were set aside to compensate people facing asbestos-related illnesses.

-The main difference: where the claim is filed.
-Personal injury and wrongful death lawsuits brought against active companies must involve the courts.
+The main difference is where the claim is filed.
+Personal injury and wrongful death lawsuits brought against companies must involve the courts.
 If a company has declared bankruptcy, compensation comes from asbestos trust funds.
 If multiple asbestos companies are involved, it’s possible to seek compensation through both avenues, depending on the status of each company.

 Things to Remember About a Mesothelioma Claim

 Taking legal action may sound confusing or intimidating, but filing a mesothelioma claim isn’t as complicated as it sounds.
 There’s no courtroom and no drawn-out trial.
 In a majority of cases, a mesothelioma attorney will travel to meet the person filing the claim to ask questions and take a statement.
-It may take several months to resolve a claim and receive compensation, but the client’s involvement is typically only one day.
+It may take several months to resolve an asbestos claim and receive compensation, but the client’s involvement is typically only one day.

 Every case is different, and no two outcomes are the same.